Welcome to Whitelands College

 Each of the four Roehampton Colleges has its own distinctive identity and character.
 At Whitelands we are very proud of our long history and traditions.
-Two years ago, we celebrated our 175th anniversary: founded in 1841, we are not only the oldest of the Roehampton Colleges, but one of the oldest in England outside Oxford and Cambridge, and the first to provide higher education for women.
+In 2021 we will be celebrating our 180th anniversary: founded in 1841, we are not only the oldest of the Roehampton Colleges, but one of the oldest in England outside Oxford and Cambridge, and the first to provide higher education for women.
 Whitelands is an Anglican college, with strong ties to the Church of England, but we welcome students of any faith or none.

-Whitelands College moved 14 years ago to our present site and has state-of-the-art accommodation and teaching rooms, surrounded by extensive park-like grounds, which make it an ideal environment to live, study, and socialise in.
-The grounds include playing fields, which is home to a busy sporting programme.
+Whitelands College moved 14 years ago to our present site and has state-of-the-art accommodation and teaching rooms, surrounded by extensive parkland grounds, which make it an ideal environment to live, study, and socialise.
+The grounds include playing fields, which host a busy sporting programme.
 I am sure you will find that being a ‘Whitelander’ is what makes your time at Roehampton particularly special.

 In addition to the flat reps, there is an active team of College officers who arrange all kinds of activities throughout the year.
 Whitelands also has a busy environmental programme: if you would like to get involved, as I hope you will, see our Facebook page or website, or one of the college noticeboards in the main building.

-If you have any queries relating to college life and activities, get in touch with Paul Coward, our College Life Development Officer (firstname.lastname@example.org; 020 8392 3511, or drop into his office in G047).
+If you have any queries relating to college life and activities, get in touch with Steven Taggart, our College Life Development Officer (Steven.Taggart@roehampton.ac.uk; 020 8392 3511, or drop into his office in G047).

 Head of Whitelands College